 What is condensation and how to prevent it in older buildings?

 Condensation can be a problem in Scotland’s homes over winter.
-With the energy crisis causing many people to turn off or turn down their heating, condensation will likely be more of a problem this winter.
+With people turning off or turning down their heating due to high energy costs, condensation will likely be more of a problem this winter.

-Moses Jenkins explains what condensation is in this blog.
-He shares some low-cost tips on keeping yourself and your home healthy if you’re turning down that thermostat.
+Our Sector Skills Manager Moses Jenkins explains what condensation is in this blog.
+He shares some low-cost tips on keeping yourself and your home healthy in the colder months.

 What is condensation?